alperengormez/alperengormez.github.io/_posts/2026-01-31-small-claims.md

 * "Multiple residents in this and neighboring properties continued to live there."
 * "Any financial claims should be directed to the renter’s insurance company rather than to the landlord."

 A few days later, we received the decision mail.
 We won again.
-This time, the court awarded us around &#36;5,500 + costs.
+This time, the court awarded us around 5500 dollars plus costs.
 A few days after this, I attended the hearing for the other tenant as a witness.
 The landlord didn't even show up.
-Their case was even more severe than ours, and they recovered around &#36;12,000 plus costs.
+Their case was even more severe than ours, and they recovered around 12000 dollars plus costs.

 # Final Thoughts